Australian Crawl

 Frequently Asked Questions

-Some of Australian Crawl's most popular songs include The Boys Light Up - Remastered 2013, Oh No Not You Again - Remastered, Reckless (Don't Be So...) - Remastered.
-These tracks have impressed fans and helped cement their place in the music industry.
+Australian Crawl's most streamed songs include The Boys Light Up - Remastered 2013, Oh No Not You Again - Remastered, Reckless (Don't Be So...) - Remastered.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.